Plastic-Free Hydration: How Ditching Bottled Water Cuts Microplastics by 95%

 That’s a 95% reduction in microplastic intake…just by changing what’s in your glass.

-Wait—Am I Actually Drinking Plastic?
+Wait, Am I Actually Drinking Plastic?

-Yes.
+Yes you definitely are.
 And not just a little.

 Some estimates suggest the average person consumes up to a credit card’s worth of plastic every week through water, food, and air.

-Leaching from the plastic bottle itself, especially when exposed to heat (like sitting in a car).
+In water, microplastics get there in two main ways by leaching from the plastic bottle itself, especially when exposed to heat (like sitting in a car), and contamination during bottling, especially if industrial machinery uses plastic tubing or components.

 It’s not just gross, it’s a health issue.